manili/VSDBabySoC/README.md

 ### RVMYTH layout generation flow configuration

 We have provided minimum required configurations in [this](src/layout_conf/rvmyth/config.tcl) file.
-However, the file could be change accorting to other requirements.
+However, the file could be changed accorting to other requirements.
 This file will be copied directly to the OpenLANE `designs/rvmyth` folder for layout implementation.

 ### RVMYTH layout generation flow running